XL Professional Wall Mount Hood Liner

 The XL Professional hood liner is for use with custom wood hoods, mantles, arches, alcoves, tile or stucco-formed hoods.

-The decorative hood and the XL Liner must fit at the bottom edge in both width and depth.
+The bottom depth and width of the XL Liner must fit and mate with the bottom interior dimensions of the decorative hood enclosure.
 The shape of the decorative hood is not critical.
 The only place where the XL Liner and the outside enclosure must meet is a the bottom edge of the metal liner.

 Wood hoods can be out of square.
 Always measure inside depth and width in multiple locations and use the minimum dimensions to verify liner specifications.